ayuyamo/data-structures/PA1/README.md

     - README.pdf
 ## Software that was used for this assignment: VSCode
 ## How to get started?
-- When the program first runs, it needs to create a list, hence requiring the user to choose data and value for the first node, which it will use to initialize the new list with.
-After the process was complete it will print the new list (which then only contains the first node created)
-- After that, a menu of options for manipulating the list will be displayed, prompting user to type an `int` number between `1` and `13` to pick an option.
+- When the program first runs, it will create a new list (`DoubleLinkedList<Data> *dll = new DoubleLinkedList<Data>();`).
+After that, a menu of options for manipulating the list will be displayed, prompting user to type an `int` number between `1` and `13` to pick an option.
 A warning will be displayed to require typing another number if the input was not in range `1-13`.

     ***Options***:
     - **If `1` was picked,** the **list will be deleted** and program will exit.